awsdocs/aws-snowball-user-guide/doc_source/transfer-export.md

 ## Install the AWS Snowball Client<a name="download-export"></a>

 The Snowball client is one of the tools that you can use to manage the flow of data from your on\-premises data source to the Snowball\.
-You can download the Snowball client for your operating system from [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.
+You can download the Snowball client for your operating system from [AWS Snowball Resources](http://aws.amazon.com/snowball/resources/) page\.

 ## Use the AWS Snowball Client<a name="exporttransfer"></a>